fabianjkrueger/muffin_vs_chihuahua/README.md

 </p>

-One example of an early computer vision model actually misclassifying a cookie for a pet and a muffin for a dog breed was found when Steren's Labs tested Google's Cloud Vision API in 2016:
+One example of an early computer vision model actually misclassifying a cookie for a pet and a muffin for a dog breed was found when [Steren's Labs tested Google's Cloud Vision API in 2016](https://labs.steren.fr/2016/03/27/trying-to-confuse-googles-vision-algorithms-with-dogs-and-muffins/).

 <p align="center">
   <img src="images/misclassification_googlecloudvision2016.png"